Tlingit language: History

-The history of Tlingit is poorly known, mostly because there is no written record until the first contact with Europeans around the 1790s.
-Documentation was sparse and irregular until the early 20th century.
-The language appears to have spread northward from the Ketchikan–Saxman area towards the Chilkat region since certain conservative features are reduced gradually from south to north.
-The shared features between the Eyak language, found around the Copper River delta, and Tongass Tlingit, near the Portland Canal, are all the more striking for the distances that separate them, both geographic and linguistic.
+The early history of Tlingit is poorly known, mostly because there was no written record until Robert de Lamanon collected numerals and five nouns during the La Pérouse expedition in 1786.
+The language appears to have spread northward from the Ketchikan–Saxman area towards Icy Bay since certain conservative features are reduced gradually from south to north.
+In fact, Tlingit northerly expansion into Eyak and Athabaskan territories was still taking place in recorded times.